 The materials are very common and easy to find, and you probably already have most of them at home.
 Let’s take a look at them:

-The eighth and last step is to cut the slices!
-Grab your tomato, cheese and pepperoni circles and cut the six previously marked slices.
+- The eighth and last step is to cut the slices!
+Grab your tomato, cheese, and tomato circles and cut the six previously marked slices.
+Finally, let’s play!

 The objective of this crafty game is for the little ones to learn the numbers and the quantities they represent.

-If your little one has the slice with one pepperoni, where would that slice go?
+If your little one has the slice with one tomato, where would that slice go?
 That’s right!
 On the pizza’s base, over the slice with the number one (1) written on it!

 Now, let’s take a look at the video to start making your own pizza game!